Cambridgeshire’s local circular economy announces first six months results

 “Our residents already do a brilliant job at recycling – 55% of waste in Cambridgeshire is recycled but there is always room to improve.
 Our message during Recycle Week is to help residents understand how we can make sure even more material is reused by putting more of what can be recycled in their recycling bin and keeping things that can’t be recycled out.”

-For more information on the localised circular economy and what’s next as part of Charpak’s commitment to design and manufacture even more sustainable packaging, talk to a member of the Charpak team.
+For more information on the Cambridgeshire local circular economy and what’s next as part of Charpak’s commitment to design and manufacture even more sustainable packaging for the circular economy, contact a member of the Charpak team.